morganlyle/Impulse/docs/data-model.md

 | email_address | string | yes | no |
 | password | string | no | no |

-The user entity is for customers and potential customers logging in, shopping and eventually checking out.
+The user entity is for customers and potential customers logging in, shopping, and eventually checking out.
 ___
 ` `
 ` `